uncledan8O8/projects/Active Directory/README.md

 - Selected Member of Domain and chose domain name
 - Signed in with username and password
 - Restarted machine

-- Verified that all users can sign-in:
+<h3>Verification</h3>
+Windows 11 joined domain successfully and all users are able to sign-in.

 <img width="1146" height="860" alt="Screenshot 2026-07-24 230825" src="https://github.com/user-attachments/assets/4085348d-3ed5-4414-a060-1f64f23709e8" />